LearnersGuild/partners/Hiring-Documents/Guide-to-Your-Equity.md

 # Guide to Your Equity

-There are currently **14,600,000** shares of Learners Guild common stock outstanding.
+To find out how many shares of currently outstanding stock there are, email help@learnersguild.org.

 We have not **yet** undergone a 409A valuation to determine the current strike price of Learners Guild stock.